-Embargoes can be applied to all means of transportation (they were originally meant for ships) or to any category of merchandise or products—in particular, weapons or other strategic products or petroleum products.
-When a State imposes an embargo, either it directly blocks all transportation going to, or destined for, the State on which the embargo has been declared, or it prohibits any exports to the State it wants to pressure.
-Exports from the targeted State toward the one imposing the embargo are also blocked.
+Embargoes can be applied to all means of transportation (they were originally meant for ships) and to any category of merchandise or products—in particular, weapons or other strategic products or petroleum products.
+When the UNSC or a state imposes an embargo, either it directly blocks all transportation going to, or destined for, the state on which the embargo has been declared, or it prohibits any exports of designated/listed products to the State it wants to pressure.
+Exports from the targeted state toward the one imposing the embargo are also blocked.

 This principle has become a mandatory norm of customary law.
 Indeed, Rule 55 of the ICRC customary IHL study published in 2005 provides that in international and non-international armed conflict, “parties to the conflict must allow and facilitate rapid and unimpeded passage of humanitarian relief for civilians in need, which is impartial in character and conducted without any adverse distinction, subject to their right of control.”

-Minear, Larry.
-“The Morality of Sanctions.”
+Minear, Larry, “The Morality of Sanctions.”
 In Hard Choices: Moral Dilemmas in Humanitarian Intervention , edited by Jonathan Moore, 229–50.
 Lanham, MD: Rowman & Littlefield, 1998.

-Scarf, Michael P., and Joshua L. Dorosin.
-“Interpreting UN Sanctions: The Rulings and Role of the Yugoslavia Sanctions Committee.”
-Brookings Journal of International Law 19 (1993): 771, 807–10.
+Scarf, Michael P., and Joshua L. Dorosin, “Interpreting UN Sanctions: The Rulings and Role of the Yugoslavia Sanctions Committee.”, Brookings Journal of International Law, 19 (1993): 771, 807–10.